Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory

 \subsection{Validation of the emulator}

-We test the accuracy of our emulator using the validation set described in \S\ref{sub:train_val}.
-We recall that this sample contains roughly $10\%$ of the training data, distributed between the {\it standard} and {\it outer} cosmological spaces.
+We test the accuracy of our emulator using the validation set described in \autoref{sub:train_val}.
+We recall that this sample contains roughly $10\%$ of the training data, distributed between the {\it standard} and {\it extended} cosmological spaces.

-In Fig.~\ref{fig:accuracy} we display the ratio of the power spectrum computed with our emulator to that of \class.
-Shaded regions contain 68 and 95\% of the measurements in the {\it standard} and {\it outer} space (left and right panel, respectively).
+In \autoref{fig:accuracy} we display the ratio of the total matter power spectrum computed with our emulator to that of \class.
+Shaded regions contain 68, 95, and 99.7\% of the measurements in the {\it standard} and {\it extended} space (left and right panel, respectively).
 We display 100 randomly-selected ratios for comparison.

-We can see that, in the {\it standard} cosmological space, our emulator is unbiased at the $0.01\%$ level, and 68\% of the validation set lies within 0.1\%, while 95\% within 0.3\%.
-In the {\it outer} cosmological space, the accuracy is about $\approx 1\%$ for most of the scales, although it tends to degrade toward very large scales, $k<0.002\, \ihMpc$.
+We can see that, in the {\it standard} cosmological space, our emulator is unbiased at the $0.01\%$ level, and 68\% of the validation set lies within 0.1\%, while 95\% within 0.2\%.
+Outliers appears to be well within 0.4\%.
+In the {\it extended} cosmological space, the accuracy is about $\approx 0.3\%$ for most of the scales, although with more outliers, especially around the BAO scales.
 Nevetheless, we highlight the {\it standard} cosmological space is expected to contain the full range of currently allowed cosmologies.
-In any case, even in the {\it outer} space, our emulator accuracy is significantly higher than that of current predictions for the nonlinear matter power spectrum for which state-of-the-art $N$-body codes agree at $\sim2\%$ for $k\sim10\ihMpc$ \citep{Schneider2016,Angulo2020,Springel:2020}.
-Moreover, in general we expect in the {\it extended space} an accuracy in-between the one found in the {\it standard} and {\it outer} space, being the latter a very particular case when {\it all} the parameters simultaneously have very extreme values.
+In any case, even in the {\it extended} space, our emulator accuracy is significantly higher than that of current predictions for the nonlinear matter power spectrum for which state-of-the-art $N$-body codes agree at $\sim2\%$ for $k\sim10\ihMpc$ \citep{Schneider2016,Angulo2020,Springel:2020}.
+Moreover, in general we expect in the {\it extended space} an accuracy in-between the one found in the {\it standard} and {\it extended} space, being the latter a very particular case when {\it all} the parameters simultaneously have very extreme values.
 Therefore, any uncertainty of our emulator is arguably subdominant for LSS data analyses.

-We further test our emulator in Fig.~\ref{fig:accuracy_three} by examining its predictions for the redshift dependence of growth factor, the baryonic acoustic oscillations, and the neutrino-induced suppression of the matter power spectrum.
+We further test our total matter power spectrum emulator in \autoref{fig:accuracy_three} by examining its predictions for the redshift dependence of growth factor, the baryonic acoustic oscillations, and the neutrino-induced suppression of the matter power spectrum.
 In each case we illustrate the accuracy by displaying the emulator and \class predictions for a small number of selected cosmologies within our {\it standard} space.